Ludwig Wittgenstein: 1941–1947: Guy's Hospital and Royal Victoria Infirmary

 In the summer of 1946, Wittgenstein thought often of leaving Cambridge and resigning his position as Chair.
 Wittgenstein grew further dismayed at the state of philosophy, particularly about articles published in the journal Mind.
-It was around this time that Wittgenstein fell in love with Ben Richards, writing in his diary, "The only thing that my love for B. has done for me is this: it has driven the other small worries associated with my position and my work into the background."
+It was around this time that Wittgenstein fell in love with Ben Richards (who was a medical student), writing in his diary, "The only thing that my love for B. has done for me is this: it has driven the other small worries associated with my position and my work into the background."
 On 30 September, Wittgenstein wrote about Cambridge after his return from Swansea, "Everything about the place repels me.
 The stiffness, the artificiality, the self-satisfaction of the people.
 The university atmosphere nauseates me."

 Wittgenstein had only maintained contact with Fouracre, from Guy's hospital, who had joined the army in 1943 after his marriage, only returning in 1947.
 Wittgenstein maintained frequent correspondence with Fouracre during his time away displaying a desire for Fouracre to return home urgently from the war.